OPINION

 Almost all American jurisdictions which divide murder into degrees include the following two murder situations in the category of first-degree murder: (1) intent-to-kill murder where there exists (in addition to the intent to kill) the elements of premeditation and deliberation, and (2) felony murder where the felony in question is one of five or six listed felonies, generally including rape, robbery, kidnapping, arson and burglary.
 Some states instead or in addition have other kinds of first-degree murder.

 (a) Premeditated, Deliberate, Intentional Killing.
 To be guilty of this form of first-degree murder the defendant must not only intend to kill but in addition he must premeditate the killing and deliberate about it.
-It is not easy to give a meaningful definition of the words `premeditate' and `deliberate' as they are used in connection with first-degree murder.
-Perhaps the best that can be said of `deliberation' is that it requires a cool mind that is capable of reflection, and of `premeditation' that it requires that the one with the cool mind did in fact reflect, at least for a short period of time before his act of killing.
+It is not easy to give a meaningful definition of the words ‘premeditate’ and ‘deliberate’ as they are used in connection with first-degree murder.
+Perhaps the best that can be said of ‘deliberation’ is that it requires a cool mind that is capable of reflection, and of ‘premeditation’ that it requires that the one with the cool mind did in fact reflect, at least for a short period of time before his act of killing.

-It is often said that premeditation and deliberation require only a `brief moment of thought' or a `matter of seconds,' and convictions for first-degree murder have frequently been affirmed where such short periods of time were involved.
-The better view, however, is that to `speak of premeditation and deliberation which are instantaneous, or which take no appreciable time, ... destroys the statutory distinction between first and second-degree murder,' and (in much the same fashion that the felony-murder rule is being increasingly limited) this view is growing in popularity.
+It is often said that premeditation and deliberation require only a ‘brief moment of thought’ or a ‘matter of seconds,’ and convictions for first-degree murder have frequently been affirmed where such short periods of time were involved.
+The better view, however, is that to ‘speak of premeditation and deliberation which are instantaneous, or which take no appreciable time, ... destroys the statutory distinction between first and second-degree murder,’ and (in much the same fashion thаt the felony-murder rule is being increasingly limited) this view is growing in popularity.
 This is not to say, however, that premeditation and deliberation cannot exist when the act of killing follows immediately after the formation of the intent.
-The intention may be finally formed only as a conclusion of prior premeditation and deliberation, while in other cases the intention may be formed without prior thought so that premeditation and deliberation occurs only with the passage of additional time for `further thought, and a turning over in the mind.'
+The intention may be finally formed only as a conclusion of prior premeditation and deliberation, while in other cases the intention may be formed without prior thought so that premeditation and deliberation occurs only with the passage of additional time for ‘further thought, and a turning over in the mind.’
 (Footnotes omitted; emphasis added.)

 One further development in Tennessee law has tended to blur the distinction between the essential elements of first- and second-degree murder, and that is the matter of evidence of “repeated blows” being used as circumstantial evidence of premeditation.
 Obviously, there may be legitimate first-degree murder cases in which there is no direct evidence of the perpetrator’s state of mind.
 Since that state of mind is crucial to the establishment of the elements of the offense, the cases have long recognized that the necessary elements of first-degree murder may be shown by circumstantial evidence.
 Relevant circumstances recognized by other courts around the country have included the fact “that a deadly weapon was used upon an unarmed victim; that the homicidal act was part of a conspiracy to kill persons of a particular class; that the killing was particularly cruel; that weapons with which to commit the homicide were procured; that the defendant made declarations of his intent to kill the victim; or that preparations were made *542 before the homicide for concealment of the crime, as by the digging of a grave.”
 Wharton’s Criminal Law, supra, at § 140.
 This list, although obviously not intended to be exclusive, is notable for the omission of “repeated blows” as circumstantial evidence of premeditation or deliberation.

-The culmination of this development is probably best represented by the analysis in State v.
-Martin, supra, 702 S.W.2d at 563, where the Court said:
+The culmination of this development is probably best represented by the analysis in

 Logically, of course, the fact that repeated blows (or shots) were inflicted on the victim is not sufficient, by itself, to establish first-degree murder.
 Repeated blows can be delivered in the heat of passion, with no design or reflection.
 Only if such blows are inflicted as the result of premeditation and deliberation can they be said to prove first-degree murder.

-Since the opinion in Martin, the Tennessee General Assembly has rewritten the state's homicide statute.
-In addition to certain felony-murder provisions, T.C.A. § 39-13-202(a)(1) defines first-degree murder as "[a]n intentional, premeditated and deliberate killing of another."
+Since the opinion in Martin, the Tennessee General Assembly has rewritten the state’s homicide statute.
+In addition to certain felony-murder provisions, T.C.A. § 39-13-202(a)(l) defines first-degree murder as “[a]n intentional, premeditated and deliberate killing of another.”
 The mens rea elements of deliberation and premeditation have been further emphasized by the inclusion of definitional sections in T.C.A. § 39-13-201(b), as follows:

 (1) “Deliberate act” means one performed with a cool purpose; and